- Entertainment and Media»

 - How to discover a new purpose when we lose an old identity.

-So, I take away from Game of Thrones the following as significant themes:
+I see Game of Thrones as having the following as significant themes:

 - Tragedy, and an exploration of various characters as tragic heroes (especially the Stark characters).